SamiraLashkari/CloudVolume_multibeam/README.md

 ## Overview

-This repository provides code for visualizing and calculating the volume of aquaculture installations (it tested for seaweed and mussels) using processed data from a multibeam ecosounder sensor.
+This repository provides code for visualizing and calculating the volume of segmented parts of point cloud data using processed data from a multibeam echosounder.
+Despite being developed for multibeam water column data on mussels and seaweed, it can be used for any point cloud file where clustering is desired.

 If you have any question, don't hesitate to contact me: samira.lashkari@gmail.com

 ## Data Requirements

-The uploaded data should have the following six columns in this specific order: 'x', 'y', 'z', 'intensity', 'ping_number', 'beam' and be .txt or .csv format.
+The uploaded data must have the following four columns in this specific order: 'x', 'y', 'z' and 'intensity' and be in .txt or .csv format.
+If you wish to use all functionalities of CloudVolume, 'ping_number' and 'beam' should be added to the files as well.
 Please ensure that there are no indices for the columns.

 You can find sample data [here](https://drive.google.com/file/d/15rBiuT27kIJQX5pq0yL5JK0sN9E-XCw0/view?usp=drive_link) to process with the developed GUI.